SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical2.rst

 #.
 Confusion-Matrix_<1..6>_Integrated_Data_For_Classification.txt
 #.
 Regression_Coefficients_Cross_Validation_Integrated_Data_For_Classification.txt
 #.
 Regression_Coefficients_Entire_Data_Set_Integrated_Data_For_Classification.txt
 #.
-Performance_Barplots.png
+Performance_Barplots.pdf
 #.
 Regression_Coefficients_Cross_Validation_Heatmap_Integrated_Data_For_Classification.svg
 #.
-Regression_Coefficients_Entire_Data_SetIntegrated_Data_For_Classification.png
+Regression_Coefficients_Entire_Data_SetIntegrated_Data_For_Classification.pdf
 #.
 Misclassification_Lambda_<1..6>_Integrated_Data_For_Classification.svg

 The file *Performance_overview.txt* contains accuracy on Test and Training data sets as well as F1 measures.
-These values are visualized in *Performance_Barplots.png*.
+These values are visualized in *Performance_Barplots.pdf*.
 As the name suggests, the files *Confusion-Matrix_<1..6>_Integrated_Data_For_Classification.txt* contain the confusion matrix computed on the test data sets.
 They show model performance by reporting True Positives (TP), False Positives (FP), True Negatives (TN), and False Negatives (FN) in the following layout: